Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [x] Decrease the number of Amazon ES shards for the index.
 - [ ] Increase the number of Amazon ES shards for the index.

 ### A banking company is currently using an Amazon Redshift cluster with dense storage (DS) nodes to store sensitive data.
 An audit found that the cluster is unencrypted.
 Compliance requirements state that a database with sensitive data must be encrypted through a hardware security module (HSM) with automated key rotation.
 Which combination of steps is required to achieve compliance?
-(Choose two.)
+(Choose TWO)

 - [ ] Set up a trusted connection with HSM using a client and server certificate with automatic key rotation.
 - [x] Modify the cluster with an HSM encryption option and automatic key rotation.